draeton/stitches/README.md

 ##TODO

+* add ability to configure file locations and other props
 * minify and concat
-* add ability to configure file locations
+* fix dropfile and flashcanvas support
+* write unit tests
 * more comments
-* fix dropfile and flashcanvas support